mikeolubode/Disaster_Response/README.md

 4. Open a browser and visit the corresponding ip address and port

-#### PS: This project was completed as part of the requirement for my Udacity Data Scientist Nanodegree program
+#### PS: This project was completed as part of the requirements for my Udacity Data Scientist Nanodegree program